siddharth96/jit/README.md

 # jit
-This is a Java implementation of the Ruby code mentioned in https://shop.jcoglan.com/building-git/
+This is a Java implementation of Git VCS.

+In order implement this, I took help of [Building Git](https://shop.jcoglan.com/building-git/).
+This book is originally written in Ruby.